-World Ocean Journal is an annual e-magazine on ocean culture, issues and solutions to today's ocean issues.
-In this inaugural volume we'll include essays, interviews, art, exhibits and performances which profile some of the vital impacts of the ocean on our lives.
+World Ocean Journal is an e-magazine on ocean culture and solutions to today’s ocean issues.
+Each volume includes essays, interviews, art, exhibits, and performances profiling the vital impacts of the ocean on our lives.
 Volume Two focuses on "islands" and we provide essays which outline solutions, innovations, and inspirations for the ways in which islands impact our lives and whose health and inhabitant's survival is reliant upon the health of the ocean.
 Volume Two is now available for view and download.

 Contributors to Volume Two of the World Ocean Journal:

 < Peter Neill: Thinking Like an Island